 - Campfires & S’mores

 – A classic campfire tradition, and one our girls love.
 We even popped popcorn over the campfire for our movie nights.
 The girls loved whittling their own sticks for cooking their marshmallows (with adult supervision!).
 Check out my campfire conversation starters printable if you’d like some fun family talk prompts for your next trip.
 You could also use fix my campfire banana splits recipe if you’re looking for something other than s’mores.

 It was a fabulous family getaway!
 Hopefully we’ll get the chance to borrow the camper again some time.
 It’s so nice having a bathroom and kitchen!
+If you don’t have a camper, check out these car camping tips.
 What’s your favorite activity to do as a family while camping?